ga-wdi-boston/git-basics-practice/README.md

 If you have any questions during these tutorials, then review your class notes and our talk repositories.
-To do that, navigate to the [General Assembly WDI Boston](https://github.com/ga-wdi-boston) organization on GitHub and use the search box to find our git repositories.
+To do that, navigate to the [General Assembly WDI Boston](https://github.com/ga-wdi-boston) organization on GitHub and use the search box to find our Git repositories.

 <img width="400"
      alt="general_assembly_wdi_boston"